stam66/skScriptLoader/README.md

 Script-only stacks are intended to replace stack/card/library/backsripts.
 #### Stack scripts
 Stack scripts can be replaced by SO stacks by being assigned these the behavior of the stack in question.
-If a stack/substack doesn't exist, nothing happens
+If a stack/substack doesn't exist, nothing happens.

 As a behavior, this means you can still add code to the stack script if desired - this will be executed before the behavior script of the stack
 **For a script to be recognised as a stack behavior and loaded correctly, it ***must*** follow the naming convention: stack.*stackName*.livecodescript**